Hengle/Nexus-Security.github.io/content/posts/2016-09-09-being-leonardo.md

 **James Hankins** is a Professor of History at Harvard University.
 His new book, _Virtue Politics: Soulcraft and Statecraft in Renaissance Italy_, will be published by the Belknap Press of Harvard University in November.

 This article originally appeared in The New Criterion, Volume 38 Number 4, on page 4
-Copyright Â© 2019 The New Criterion | https://ift.tt/ZGbysW
+Copyright © 2019 The New Criterion | https://ift.tt/ZGbysW
 [https://newcriterion.com//issues/2019/12/being-leonardo](https://newcriterion.com/issues/2019/12/being-leonardo "https://newcriterion.com//issues/2019/12/being-leonardo")